FKMTime/micro-connector/README.md

   ```bash
   git clone -b old-fw-update https://github.com/FKMTime/micro-connector
   ```
-- Run it using `cargo run`
+- Cd into cloned directory and run micro-connector using `FIRMWARE_DIR=/tmp/fkm-build cargo run`
-- Connect devices to it and it will start updating!
+- Connect devices to it and they will start updating!

 Why is this required?
 Devices with firmware < `2.4` are communicating using different packet structures.